Spring-Summer 2024

 Soundness for predicate logic

-Completeness for predicate logic
+Completeness for propositional and predicate logic

 Compactness for predicate logic